|Alma Mater:||Rochester '91|

-In December 2013, Tracey Bartholomew was named as the Columbia Head Women’s Soccer Coach and will begin her first season at the helm in 2014.
-Bartholomew becomes the third head coach in program history.
+In December 2013, Tracey Bartholomew was named as the Columbia Head Women's Soccer Coach becoming the third head coach in program history.

-In her first season at the helm in 2014, Bartholomew quickly turned Columbia into one of the top defensive teams in the country en route to a 7-4-6 overall winning record and an 2-3-2 Ivy League record.
+In her first season at the helm, in 2014, Bartholomew quickly turned Columbia into one of the top defensive teams in the country en route to a 7-4-6 overall winning record and a 2-3-2 Ivy League record.

 Columbia spread the wealth on offense with 16 different players tallying points on the season.The Lions saw at least one player from each class post an assist and a goal.

 The Lions capped the season placing four players on the All-Ivy League team.
 Three recieved second team honors, including senior forward Coleen Rizzo and first-year defenders Kerry Manion and Natalie Ambrose.
 Senior midfielder Torie Goode also gained honorable mention status.